escolmebartlebooth/usdc-t1-p5-vehicle-detection/README.md

 + spatial binning size: 32x32
 + color histogram bins: 16
-+ hog features parameters: all color channels, 9 orientations, 8 pixels per cell, 2 cells per block
++ hog features parameters: All Hog channels, 9 orientations, 8 pixels per cell, 2 cells per block

 A function to iterate over the training data is included which creates a single array with each image's feature set for the extraction parameters above.
 For the training data we end up with 17760 training images, 8792 of which are cars and a feature vector per image of 8412 features.